Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-If you want to start working towards earning a Southwest Companion Pass in 2019, earning 2 welcome offers from the Southwest credit cards are a great way to start.
+If you want to start working towards earning a Southwest Companion Pass in 2019, earning two welcome offers from the Southwest credit cards are a great way to start.

-By earning the welcome bonuses on the Southwest Rapid Rewards® Premier Business Credit Card and one of the personal Southwest cards (Chase Southwest Rapid Rewards Plus Credit Card, Chase Southwest Rapid Rewards Premier Credit Card, or the Chase Southwest Rapid Rewards Priority Credit Card), you’ll have almost enough Southwest points to earn a Companion Pass.
+By earning the welcome bonuses on one of the business cards (Southwest Rapid Rewards® Premier Business Credit Card or Southwest Rapid Rewards® Performance Business Credit Card) and one of the personal Southwest cards (Chase Southwest Rapid Rewards Plus Credit Card, Chase Southwest Rapid Rewards Premier Credit Card, or the Chase Southwest Rapid Rewards Priority Credit Card), you’ll have enough (or nearly enough) Southwest points to earn a Companion Pass.

-Just remember to complete the minimum spending as quickly as possible so the welcome bonus points post to your Southwest account in early 2019.
-Then once you’ve earned the 110,000 points needed, you can use the Companion Pass through the end of 2020 – for nearly two years.
+Just remember to complete the minimum spending as quickly as possible so the welcome bonus points post to your Southwest account soon.
+Then once you’ve earned the 110,000 points needed, you can use the Companion Pass for the rest of this year and through the end of 2020.

 - Southwest Rapid Rewards Review